Payette, S. Fork

 Big Falls

-This rapid has been run a handful of times by expert paddlers but for most it is a mandatory portage.
-A set of two signs (right and left) mark the approach and a third sign marks the preferred eddy to exit the river (kayakers sometimes proceed downstream to the eddy just above the drop).
-A well-worn trail heads up and over to a large rock outcrop at the base of Big Falls.
-This rock has a good platform for a seal launch into the pool below where the group can gather before heading downstream.
+This rapid has been run a handful of times by expert paddlers, but for most it is a mandatory portage.
+A pair of signs on river right and river left mark the approach, and a third sign marks the preferred eddy for exiting the river (kayakers sometimes continue downstream to the eddy immediately above the drop).
+A well-worn trail climbs to a large rock outcrop at the base of Big Falls.
+The rock provides a good platform for a seal launch into the pool below, where the group can regroup before continuing downstream.
+For those driving up the canyon, Big Falls can be seen far below from the pullout at Highway 17 mile 25.0.

 Lower Blackadar